Kentucky toll enforcement plans show costs of infrastructure fall on supply chains

 - The tolls are approximately $10 to $12 for larger trucks traversing Interstate 65 via the Kennedy and Lincoln Bridges, as well as the new Lewis and Clark Bridge, which could result in up to $140,000 in operating costs for Usher Transport and a 15 percent to 18 percent rate increase for the company's customers.

-- In addition, Kentucky enacted a plan wherein truck drivers delinquent in their toll bill payments can be taken off the road by law enforcement, although questions remain on their capacity to enforce the rule, specially for out-of-state drivers.
+- In addition, Kentucky enacted a plan wherein truck drivers delinquent in their toll bill payments can be taken off the road by law enforcement, although questions remain on their capacity to enforce the rule, especially for out-of-state drivers.

 Kentucky's new tolls and the steps it is taking to enforce payment of them show just how hefty a price transportation providers can pay for maintaining the nation's infrastructure.